jakerhodes/RF-PHATE/README.rst

 .. code-block:: python

     import matplotlib.pyplot as plt
-    from rfphate import RFPHATE
-    from rfphate.dataprep import dataprep
+    from rfphate import RFPHATE, dataprep
     import pandas as pd
     import seaborn as sns